BakariMorris/QR-code-Flexbox-implementation/README.md

 Built using HTML & CSS with Flexbox

-ヾ(⌐■_■)/ Did you know 10/10 doctors recommend leetcoding to test your skills creating pixel perfect designs.
+ヾ(⌐■_■)/ Did you know 10/10 doctors recommend leetcoding to test your skills creating pixel perfect designs?